edamame-course/2015-tutorials/for_review/josh/2015-06-introduction_to_the_shell.md

 ### Wild cards

 Navigate to the `~/edamame-data/shell/MiSeq` directory.
-This directory contains our FASTQ files and some other ones we'll need for analyses.
+This directory some of our FASTQ files we'll need for analyses.
 If we type `ls`, we will see that there are a bunch of files with long file names.
 Some of the end with .fastq

 The `*` character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command: